 How do I introduce a woman, who wanted to showcase subtlety and innovation in her clothing line at a time when women were forced to wear uncomfortable, fussy dresses?

 How do I introduce Gabrielle Bonheur 'Coco' Chanel?

-More importantly, she liberated women from the clutches of the 'corseted silhouette', popularizing the acceptance of a casual, comfortable dresses as the new standard post-World War I era.
+More importantly, she liberated women from the clutches of the 'corseted silhouette', popularizing the acceptance of a casual, comfortable dress as the new standard post-World War I era.

-At Soulful Collection, even my endeavor has always been to offer unique and innovative products to consumers that would perhaps revolutionize the market in terms of complementing today's lifestyle.
-Right from leather handbags, satchels and messengers to iPad covers and backpacks, my aim has also been to offer simple, elegant products that offer style and functionality together.
+At Rustic Town Collection, even my endeavor has always been to offer unique and innovative products to consumers that would perhaps revolutionize the market in terms of complementing today's lifestyle.
+Right from Leather Satchels and messengers to iPad covers and backpacks, my aim has also been to offer simple, elegant products that offer style and functionality together.

 Let's take a short look at her life and her long list of achievements:

 Born in Saumur, France on August 19th, 1883 to parents of a modest background, Gabrielle Chanel was later raised by nuns in an orphanage who taught her sewing – a lifelong skill that would ascend her to success later on.

 Her famous nickname, 'Coco', came during her brief career as a singer.
 “It was a shortened version of 'cocotte', the French word for ‘kept woman',” Chanel had once said in an interview with a magazine.

 Chanel first rose to prominence in 1910 when she opened her first shop in Paris selling simple and elegant hats.
 A big hit with French actresses during that time, her designs established her reputation.